 The Salaries and Expenses Fund contains monies used for the administering of the laws relevant to patents and trademarks and advising the Secretary of Commerce, the President of the United States, and the Administration on patent, trademark, and copyright protection, and trade-related aspects of intellectual property.
 This fund is used for USPTO’s three core business activities—granting patents; registering trademarks; and intellectual property policy, protection, and enforcement—that promote the use of intellectual property rights as a means of achieving economic prosperity.
 These activities give innovators, businesses, and entrepreneurs the protection and encouragement they need to turn their creative ideas into tangible products, and also provide protection for their inventions and trademarks.
-The Salaries and Expenses Fund’s Fund Balance with Treasury as of June 30, 2023 and 2022 includes (a) $790.1 million of USPTO offsetting collections exceeding the current fiscal year and prior fiscal years’ appropriations [USPTO: Verify please for 6/30/23 balance – fund group 1006 SGL 439800R$$] [OFM will verify data to fund group 1006 HFM SGL data] that is temporarily precluded from obligation (reduction of budgetary resources).
-USPTO may use these funds only as authorized by Congress, and only as made available by the issuance of a Treasury warrant; and (b) $147.7 million of USPTO sequestered funds (temporary reduction of budgetary resources) [USPTO: Verify please for 6/30/23 balance – fund group 1006 SGL 438400R$S] [OFM will verify data to fund group 1006 HFM SGL data].
+The Salaries and Expenses Fund’s Fund Balance with Treasury as of June 30, 2024 and 2023 includes (a) $ . million of USPTO offsetting collections exceeding the current fiscal year and prior fiscal years’ appropriations [USPTO: Verify please for 6/30/2024 balance – fund group 1006 SGL 439800R$$] [OFM will verify data to fund group 1006 HFM SGL data] that is temporarily precluded from obligation (reduction of budgetary resources).
+USPTO may use these funds only as authorized by Congress, and only as made available by the issuance of a Treasury warrant; and (b) $ . million of USPTO sequestered funds (temporary reduction of budgetary resources) [USPTO: Verify please for 6/30/2024 balance – fund group 1006 SGL 438400R$S] [OFM will verify data to fund group 1006 HFM SGL data].
 See 35 U.S.C.
-42, Patent and Trademark Office funding for more information on this fund; and for FY 2023 budgetary financial information, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited), included in Required Supplementary Information (Unaudited).
+42, Patent and Trademark Office funding for more information on this fund; and for FY 2024 budgetary financial information, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited), included in Required Supplementary Information (unaudited).

-The Patent and Trademark Surcharge Fund, a Special Fund Receipt Account at Treasury, is discussed in Note 19, Combined Statements of Budgetary Resources.
+The Patent and Trademark Surcharge Fund, a Special Fund Receipt Account at Treasury, is discussed in Note 18, Combined Statements of Budgetary Resources.
 USPTO may use monies from this fund only as authorized by Congress and made available by the issuance of a Treasury warrant.
-As of June 30, 2023 and 2022, $233.5 million of Fund Balance with Treasury is held in this fund [USPTO: Verify please for 6/30/23 balance – fund group 5127 SGL 101000G] [OFM will verify data to fund group 5127 HFM SGL data].
+As of June 30, 2024 and 2023, $ . million of Fund Balance with Treasury is held in this fund [USPTO: Verify please for 6/30/2024 balance – fund group 5127 SGL 101000G] [OFM will verify data to fund group 5127 HFM SGL data].
 The law establishing the Patent and Trademark Surcharge Fund is the Omnibus Budget Reconciliation Act of 1990 (Public Law 101-508), Title X, Subtitle B, Section 10101, Patent and Trademark Office User Fees.